nazimboudeffa/awesome-crypto/README.md

 ## NFT

-- opensea official and fake
+- opensea official with walletconnect and fake with fortmatic
-- rarible fake
+- rarible fake with fortmatic
-- mintable no
+- mintable no no no

 ## Metaverse